Family feud over Sol Goldman empire finishes Round 1

 Sign Up for the undefined Newsletter

-While the judge ruled that this key LLC is managed by its members, he opined that Steven — as executor of his father’s estate — is not one of those members.
+While the judge ruled that this key LLC is managed by its members, he opined that Steven — as executor of his father’s estate — is not one of them.
 The judge did rule that Steven can exercise certain rights when it comes to administering his father’s properties, but the two sides disagree on the scope of those rights.

 Steven’s attorney, Ryan Rakower at Quinn Emanuel, said he was pleased the court ruled Jane is not the appointed manager.